pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- updateEntititesByFilters, update version and lastmodifiedtimestamp
 - another postTest for addToShoppingCart to check that salesItem state if reserved
+- Generate annotation for primaryImageThumbnailImage, in getXX function, this will generate value remove @Transient annotation from  primaryImageThumbnailImage
 - is it possible to use private keyword  with setter in class
-- Generate annotation for primaryImageThumbnailImage, in getXX function, this will generate value remove @Transient annotation from  primaryImageThumbnailImage
 - Alter table column NULL if entity field is removed
 - test error cases
 - remove extra deletes from deleteXXX funcs